Elementary

 1. How is it determined who qualifies and what services are needed?

-Students who have already received tutoring services or have a diagnosis for a learning disability could qualify for our in house intervention services.
-Services received will be based on the student diagnosis and needs.
-Our interventionist will work with the classroom teacher and family to best determine the services needed.
+Students who have already received tutoring services or have a diagnosis for a reading-language diagnosis could qualify for our in house reading-language intervention services.
+Our intervention team will work with the classroom teacher and family to best determine the services needed.

 2. What is the cost?